Movement Photo Album: October, 1968 through May, 1969

 Page 4

 The deity of the candidates running for President, being carried from the noon rally to the Applied Electronics Laboratory, for a discussion of the demands.
-Bill Wyman and Barbara Dray.
-A blatant attempt to co-opt and divert the approaching group.
-What a fate: to be tempted by coffee and cookies!
-Delivering the exorcism which, hopefully, would have forced all evil spirits to flee.
-Audience was heard to voice some doubts about effectiveness of such voodoo.

 Page 5

 Serious presentation of information and analysis regarding AEL.
 The tactic worked well: the humor of the noon rally, and the parade from there to AEL brought many people together, brought them down to the building in question (logistics information learned from such trips proved valuable several months later), diverted some researchers from their work, and gave a very solid presentation of the important information and ideas.
-Engrossed in the speeches???

 Page 6

-The basis factors in the issue at hand.
 Although the events in Palo Alto on the night of Nov.
 5 (the electoral wake and Lytton Plaza demonstration) are not directly related to this discussion, Joan Baez Harris and her young (though distracted) onlooker are included for a little variety.

 Page 7